 Example 2: Investigating shadows

 A child notices their shadow is longer in the afternoon than at lunchtime.
 The adult responds: "That's interesting.
-I wonder why that might be..."
-Together, they observe the sun's position, speculate about connections between sun height and shadow length, and design ways to test their ideas.
+I wonder why that might be...
+Together, they watch the sun's position, think about links between sun height and shadow length, and plan ways to test their ideas.
 Neither holds the full answer; both contribute to developing understanding.

 Example 3: Debating a historical decision